My dream is to discover how we can use interactive technologies to unleash intrinsic humane qualities, such as creativity

-I am a 3rd year Ph.D. candidate in Psychology applied to Human-Robot Interaction.
+am a 3rd year Ph.D. student in Psychology applied to Human-Robot Interaction.
 My research passion lies in investigating how robotic technology can get the best of us, by making us more creative, risk-taking, and courageous.
-To achieve this, I have started The Robot-Creativity Project in which I am specifically studying how social robots can be used to boost creativity in children.
+To achieve this, I founded The Robot-Creativity Project in which I am specifically studying how social robots can be used to boost creativity in children.
 Being equipped with creative skills is essential to adapt and thrive in this ever-changing world.

 creativity, human-robot interaction, children, interaction design, prototyping, fabrication, user testing, UX, AI